-In today’s culture of on-demand convenience and economic uncertainty, many new entrepreneurs are eschewing brick-and-mortar stores and looking for more flexible and cost-effective startup options.
+In today’s culture of on-demand convenience and economic uncertainty, many new entrepreneurs are eschewing brick-and-mortar stores and looking for mobile business ideas.
+A more flexible and cost-effective way to start a business.

 And while many companies are happy to operate exclusively online, plenty of other businesses — think florists, bookstores, coffee shops, and clothing boutiques — still want a place to sell products or services in person and be part of a community.